kraken-php/docs/events.md

         // this will be executed as soon as possible!
     });

-For more control about how callbacks are qeued you can also consider using `onBeforeTick` or `onAfterTick` methods.
+For more control about how callbacks are queued you can also consider using `onBeforeTick` or `onAfterTick` methods.

 <a name="using-timers"></a>
 ### Using Timers